Nuclear Reactor Laboratory

 A wide variety of sample irradiation facilities is available in the MITR, with fast (E>0.1 MeV) and thermal neutron fluxes up to 1.3x1014 and 5x1013 n/cm2-s.
 These include temperature-controlled in-pile facilities, a neutron diffractometer, pneumatic rabbits for short-term irradiations and neutron activation analysis, and other irradiation and beam ports.
 A new, large-volume irradiation space is being developed and is scheduled to come online in the next year.
 This will provide a cubic meter of irradiation volume with a peak total flux of about 2x1012 n/cm2-s.

 Other experimental facilities and instrumentation include: radiochemistry laboratories, hot cells for dismantling experiments or testing irradiated materials, and radiation detection equipment.
 A materials characterization laboratory, established in cooperation with the Nuclear Science and Engineering Department, includes sample preparation equipment, optical and scanning electron microscopes, an Instron mechanical test system and other instrumentation.
+Two new modular hot cells were recently installed and provide additional space for examination of radioactive materials.

 Currently, one of the major research areas at the reactor involves in-core irradiations to support materials and fuel development for existing and next generation power reactors.
 Accident tolerant fuel development for light water reactors and material behavior and tritium transport studies for fluoride-salt-cooled, high-temperature reactors are the subjects of extensive irradiation programs.
 Other research areas include in-core sensor development and testing, and advanced fuel irradiation testing.
 The NRL is a major contributor to the US program to convert high performance research and test reactors from high enriched (HEU) to low enriched (LEU) fuel.
-The Center for Reactor Instrumentation and Sensor Physics was recently established as a joint project of the Idaho National Laboratory and the NRL with the overall goal of advancing instrumentation and automation in nuclear systems.
+The Center for Reactor Instrumentation and Sensor Physics is a joint project of the Idaho National Laboratory and the NRL with the overall goal of advancing instrumentation and automation in nuclear systems.